ActianCorp/integration-platform-docs/docs/integration-manager/agents-and-devices/activate-agent.md

 ---
-title: Activating and Deactivating Agents
+title: Activating and Deactivating an Agent
 tags:
  - Content Issues
 ---
-# Activating and Deactivating Agents
+# Activating and Deactivating an Agent